Klosmi/WP-dev/WPDevNotes.md

 → clcik to generate

-After we can deactivate teh plugin.
+After we can deactivate the plugin.

 ---